vert-x/mod-mongo-persistor/README.md

         matcher: {}
     }, createReplyHandler());

-If there is more data to be requested and you do not reply to get the next batch within a timeout (10 seconds), then the underlying MongoDB cursor will be closed, and any further attempts to request more will fail.
+If there is more data to be requested and you do not reply to get the next batch within a timeout (see `timeout parameter`), then the underlying MongoDB cursor will be closed, and any further attempts to request more will fail.

 ### Find One